 How to Observe Artemis I with your Unistellar Telescope:

-A couple of days after launch, Artemis I will be visible across the world as it makes its outbound journey.
-To observe Artemis I with your Unistellar Telescope, follow the instructions on our Planetary Defense Tutorial page and scroll down to option B: The Planetary Defense target is not in the Unistellar App’s database.
+To observe the Artemis I mission with your Unistellar Telescope during its homebound journey, follow the instructions on our Planetary Defense Tutorial page and scroll down to option B: The Planetary Defense target is not in the Unistellar App’s database.
 This will instruct you on how to use our Moving Target Ephemerides page to plan your observation of Artemis I using the Planetary Defense science mode.
+This page will provide Deep Links that open the Unistellar app and contain all the observing parameters you need to make a 40-minute long observation.

 If you have any questions, please reach out to us at [email protected].